ixaxaar/monoid.space/Types/operations.lagda.md

 ## Respecting an relation

-We finally define what we mean by a functions "respects" an operation or is invariant of it.
-For a function $ f $ and an operation $ ∘ $, if  $ x ∘ y ⟹ f(x) ∘ f(y) $, we say the function $ f $ respects the operation $ ∘ $.
+Finally, we define what we mean by a functions "respects" an operation or is invariant of it.
+For a function $f$ and an operation $∘$, if  $x ∘ y ⟹ f(x) ∘ f(y)$, we say the function $f$ respects the operation $∘$.
 We define two versions of this utility here

 - `_Respects_` for already commutative laws
 - `_Respects₂_` which combines left `_Respectsˡ_` and right `_Respectsʳ_` laws